keeganpaleshi/RMTest/README.md

   continuum terms.
 - `tau_{iso}_prior_mean` and `tau_{iso}_prior_sigma` – mean and
-  uncertainty for the exponential tail constant of each isotope when `use_emg` enables that tail.
-Use a strictly positive prior mean (e.g.
+  uncertainty for the exponential tail constant of each isotope when an exponentially modified Gaussian (EMG) tail is enabled.
+Use a strictly positive prior mean (e.g. ``0.005``) to prevent numerical overflow when the tail constant approaches zero.
-  ``0.005``) to prevent numerical overflow when the tail constant approaches zero.
+- `use_emg` – mapping of isotopes to boolean flags selecting an EMG tail.
-- `use_emg` – mapping of isotopes to boolean flags selecting an exponentially modified Gaussian tail.
-If omitted Po‑210 defaults to `true` while Po‑218 and Po‑214 default to `false`.
+  Set `{"Po210": true}` to enable only the Po‑210 tail, or use a single boolean to toggle all peaks (e.g. `true` enables EMG tails for every isotope).
+When an explicit `tau_{iso}` prior is supplied the tail is automatically enabled even if the mapping omits the isotope, ensuring priors always take effect.
 - `mu_bounds` – optional lower/upper limits for each peak centroid.
   Set for example `{"Po218": [5.9, 6.2]}` to keep the Po‑218 fit from